-Make a Statement With This DIY Ombre Book Shelf
+Make A Statement With This Ombre DIY Bookshelf

 Let’s do this.

 - 4 wood strips: 1.5 x 30 inches (you’ll want to use a light wood, like knotty pine or poplar, to keep the total weight down)

 - paint (two different colors)

 - paint roller